voicerepublic/pdf-viewer/README.md

 # PDFjs Component

-A [React](http://facebook.github.io/react/) component providing a convenient PDF viewer based on [PDFjs](https://github.com/mozilla/pdf.js) written in [ClojureScript](http://github.com/clojure/clojurescript).
+A [React](http://facebook.github.io/react/) component providing a convenient PDF viewer based on [PDFjs](https://github.com/mozilla/pdf.js).
+Written in [ClojureScript](http://github.com/clojure/clojurescript).

 The component enables you to use a new HTML tag `x-pdf-component` that can be